To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The new organisation drew from syndicalist ideas, the enthusiasm for the Russian Revolution that had rushed around the colonial world and — through the Caribbean workers on the docks — Garveyist ideas.

 By December that year, the union was able to call a strike that shut down the docks for three weeks.
-The following year, Alex la Guma opened an ICU branch in the coastal town of Lüderitz, in South West Africa (now Namibia).
+The following year, James la Guma opened an ICU branch in the coastal town of Lüderitz, in South West Africa (now Namibia).

 The ICU rapidly developed into a mass movement with support from workers, peasants, squatters and intellectuals across Southern Africa, without regard for colonial borders.
 Its leaders included people from different countries in the region, and the Caribbean.